CornishGroup/cornishgroup.github.io/_pages/microscope.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/microscopepic/render5square-1080x805.png" class="img-fluid rounded mx-auto center-block" style="max-width: 100mm; height: auto;">
 </a>

-In our lab, we are building a quantum gas microscope for ultracold molecules.
-This is an attempt to bring together our established work on the creation and coherent control of dipolar molecules, with the exquisite spatial resolution and control afforded by recent developments in high-resolution imaging of ultracold atoms in optical lattice
+This experiment brings together our established work on the creation and coherent control of dipolar molecules, with the exquisite spatial resolution and control afforded by recent developments in high-resolution imaging of ultracold atoms in optical lattices.

 ## Quantum Simulation with Ultracold Molecules